okta/okta.github.io/_source/quickstart/angular/default-example.md

 ## Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.
 * Log into the Okta Developer Dashboard, click **Applications** then **Add Application**.
-* Choose **Single Page App (SPA)** as the platform, then submit the form the default values, which should look like this:
+* Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect application with values suitable for your app.
+If you are running this locally and using the defaults from the [Angular Quickstart](https://angular.io/guide/quickstart), your `port` will be `4200`:

 | Setting             | Value                                          |
 | ------------------- | ---------------------------------------------- |